WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

             - Observe your <hl_6>Terminal Window's</hl_6> output, those responses you saw in the previous lesson should have stopped outputting in your <hl_6>Terminal Window</hl_6>
                 - <hl_3>Optional</hl_3>: Move the slider a few more times to verify

+    <roomosdoc>xConfiguration Audio DefaultVolume</roomosdoc>

 ??? lesson "Lesson: Subscribe to Multiple xConfigurations under a Common Node  ~({{config.cProps.rxp.sectionIds.ssh}}.4.6)~"

     !!! info

-        Similarly to Getting multiple xConfiguration Values, we can subscribe to multiple values under a Higher Common Node
+        Just as we can Get multiple xConfiguration values, we can also subscribe to multiple xConfiguration values under a Higher Common Node

-        Subscribing to a Higher Common Node, doesn't consume multiple subscriptions and can allow you to subscribe to a larger dataset while consuming less subscriptions
+        Subscribing to a Higher Common Node doesn't consume multiple subscriptions, in fact it only consumes 1 of the 50 alloted to you.
+This can allow you to subscribe to a larger dataset while consuming less subscriptions in your automation.

         !!! example ""